codespede/pwoli/docs/output-data-widgets.md

     In the code above, `url` is the URL that the column creates for the button, `model` is the model object being rendered for the current row, and `key` is the key of the model in the data provider array.

--   [[ActionColumn.urlCreator|urlCreator]] is a callback that creates a button URL using the specified model information.
-The signature of the callback should be the same as that of [[ActionColumn.createUrl]].
-If this property is not set, button URLs will be created using [[ActionColumn.createUrl]].
+-   [urlCreator](/pwoli/api-docs/classes/ActionColumn.html#urlCreator) is a callback that creates a button URL using the specified model information.
+The signature of the callback should be the same as that of [createUrl](/pwoli/api-docs/classes/ActionColumn.html#createUrl).
+If this property is not set, button URLs will be created using [createUrl](/pwoli/api-docs/classes/ActionColumn.html#createUrl).
--   [[ActionColumn.visibleButtons|visibleButtons]] is an array of visibility conditions for each button.
+-   [visibleButtons](/pwoli/api-docs/classes/ActionColumn.html#visibleButtons) is an array of visibility conditions for each button.
     The array keys are the button names (without curly brackets), and the values are the boolean `true`/`false` or the anonymous function.
 When the button name is not specified in this array it will be shown by default.
     The callbacks must use the following signature: